[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Tossacross: The leader dances Zig-Zag as he casts her gently from his R side to his L side, catching her in alternating arms.

 Hint 1: Leads, don't toss her across too vigorously.
 She's a dancer, not a puppet, so let her dance across without hauling her.
-Conversely, follows be active in getting across, so he doesn't have to haul you across.
+Conversely, follows be active in getting across, so he doesn't need to haul you across.

 Hint 2: Track your partner's travel and flow with them, instead of focusing on your own footwork.